TedOctaviusGreene/jesusrest/articles/Colossians-2-The-First-Complete-Refutation-of-COG-Teaching.md

 # Colossians 2:16–17 — The First Complete Refutation of COG Teaching

+# Colossians 2 Explained: Did Paul Abolish the Sabbath and Holy Days?

+Paul’s words in Colossians 2:16–17 are often used to defend keeping the Sabbath and Holy Days.
+But what did he really mean?
+This study shows how the Weekly and Annual Sabbaths foreshadow Christ; they show us the reality of what they promised, Him.

 # Shadows and the Substance of Christ

 Few verses cut more directly to the heart of the Sabbath and holy day debate than Colossians 2:16–17: